Your expert guide: awesome day trips from Valladolid

 → Consider renting a bicycle or a scooter for at least some of your time in Valladolid.

 🚆 The Tren Maya, at time of writing, is not fully operational across the whole peninsula but if you enjoy train travel it’s worth checking out for at least some of your time in Yucatán.
-You can certainly travel between Cancun and Valladolid as well as Mérida and Valladolid in mid-2024.
+You can certainly travel between Cancun and Valladolid as well as Mérida and Valladolid.
+The station is a little way out of town and there are always minibuses and taxis waiting to collect people arriving into the city.

 Quick rundown on what to see in Valladolid